 Faith in love, which is both good and durable, produces hope.
 Nora Roberts has stated that “Romance novels are books about hope, the hope that love will find a way, whatever the odds, whatever the obstacles.
-That core of hope is the foundation for a rich and exciting genre” (Borcherding 6).
-Hope is the popular romance novel’s “foundation” and, arguably, “the one word that defines the romance genre” (Charles "Do Not"), because although the love expressed in the “central love story” (RWA) is a requirement,
+That core of hope is the foundation for a rich and exciting genre” (1996, 6).
+Hope is the popular romance novel’s “foundation” and, arguably, “the one word that defines the romance genre” (Charles 2018), because although the love expressed in the “central love story” (RWA 2020) is a requirement,

 In On-Air Passion, a Harlequin romance published in 2018, Lindsay Evans engages with such assessments of romance fiction by creating a hero, Ahmed, who argues that the promises of romance hinder political change.
 Ahmed is a committed "activist" (57) who discusses political issues on his mid-morning radio talk-show, spends a significant portion of his leisure time "meeting with politicians and donating money" (57) and, as a recently-retired basketball star, has tried "to use his celebrity to draw attention to the things he cared about" (35), in particular "the kids in Georgia who’d lost their schools and been consistently denied equal educational opportunities" (35).
 He believes that love and romance are "delusions" (20) and "lies" (78) and therefore argues that political activism "is what’s important, not setting people up to have unrealistic expectations of each other" (37).
 Much like the critics of romance fiction, he suggests that belief in romance is incompatible with "paying attention to the reality of this world" (19).

-If the hope offered by romance was, as Calvin has written of Christian hope, “nothing else than the expectation of those things which faith has believed to have been truly promised [...]
-Thus [...] hope awaits the time when this truth shall be manifested” (qtd. in Moltmann 20), then one might indeed expect believers in love to sit patiently, waiting and hoping for the day on which their prince or princess will arrive.
+If the hope offered by romance was “nothing else than the expectation of those things which faith has believed to have been truly promised” (Calvin qtd. in Moltmann 20), then one might indeed expect those who believe in love to sit patiently, waiting and hoping for the day on which their prince or princess will arrive.
 However, it is perhaps more accurate to consider the hope in romance novels to be an eschatological hope for the triumph of love (the “happy ending”) which, to borrow theologian Jürgen Moltmann’s words, “sets about criticizing and transforming the present because it is open towards the universal future” (335).

 At the beginning, hope in romance was tied to finding the right husband [...] it didn’t stop there.
 Romance hoped new hopes for women: personhood, careers, ambition, self-acceptance, self-love, sex, [...] lively and nourishing friendships, and passionate and enduring love affairs.
 But mostly romance hoped for women’s lives to be well-lived.